 If the admission number is exceeded within any criterion, priority will be given to those who live closest to the school.

-Measurements are carried out in a straight line basis from the child's home address to the address point of the school.
+Measurements are carried out in a straight line basis from the child's home address to the address point of the school using NNC's GIS System.